What are you looking for?

 4. Hold a Closing Meeting with Auditees

 Many auditors make the mistake of privately reviewing internal audit results only with top management or merely sending an audit report.
-Either approach leaves employees wondering about ISO 9001 nonconformance.
-A better plan is to hold a closing meeting immediately after completing the audit and organizing audit findings.
-At a minimum, top management and all managers of the audited departments should join the closing meeting but - space and time permitting - staff could also join.
+Both approaches leave employees wondering about ISO 9001 nonconformance.
+A better plan is to hold a closing meeting immediately after completing the audit and organizing its findings.
+Top management and managers of the audited departments should join the meeting, but staff could also participate.

-During this meeting, take care not to focus too intently on processes that didn't hold up to close inspection.
-Identify and praise departments that performed well in order to reinforce positive feedback to the process; it's important that you don't make internal audits feel like a punishment.
-In addition, you may use the opportunity to promote a culture of quality by underscoring the benefits and importance of adhering to the ISO 9001 standard.
+During the meeting, don't focus too much on processes that didn't hold up to close inspection.
+Instead, reinforce positive feedback by identifying and praising departments that performed well.
+Never give staff the feeling that internal audits are a kind of punishment.
+In addition, use the meeting as an opportunity to promote the benefits and importance of ISO 9001.

 5. Get Feedback from Auditees